Cold War

 New cards

-What is the long telegram?
+What was the long telegram?

-A secret report from US ambassador Kennan in Moscow to President Truman
+A secret report from US ambassador Kennan in Moscow to President Truman.

 New cards